50 Years Since

 – SFU Retirees Association, 2016

-“An attempt was made to upgrade the facility, to improve its production capabilities at higher energy, and it was called KAON.
-But the price tag proved too high for Canada.
+“An attempt was made to upgrade the facility (…) and it was called KAON – but the price tag proved too high for Canada.

-However, scientists at the lab pulled a switcheroo, a major change in focus (…) and learned how to use the 500 MeV intense proton beam to make rare isotopes.”
+So scientists at the lab pulled a switcheroo, a major change in focus (…) and learned how to use the 500 MeV intense proton beam to make rare isotopes…”

 Isotopes, Accelerated

-At the same time, TRIUMF launches its superconducting radiofrequency (SRF) program, which serves to eventually position TRIUMF (and Canada) as a major leader in the development of particle accelerators – including ISAC-I’s newly designed heavy ion linac.
+At the same time, TRIUMF launched its superconducting radiofrequency (SRF) program, which significantly advanced TRIUMF (and Canada) as a major leader in particle accelerator technology and supported both ISAC I’s newly designed heavy ion linac and the accelerator complex at CERN.

 “….there seems to be broad agreement that the lab’s main thrust must be to exploit the newly completed ISAC facilities as fully as possible…”

-Across the early 2000s, TRIUMF’s Centre for Molecular and Materials Science (CMMS) began producing spin-polarized beta-emitting isotopes, such as ¹⁸Li and ³¹Mg, using the β-NMR (beta-detected nuclear magnetic resonance) facility.
+Across the early 2000s, TRIUMF’s Centre for Molecular and Materials Science (CMMS) began producing spin-polarized beta-emitting isotopes such as lithium-18 and magnesium-31 at its β-NMR (beta-detected nuclear magnetic resonance) facility.
+These act as highly sensitive probes for electronic and magnetic properties at surfaces and interfaces, from complex quantum materials to next-generation batteries.

-The ISAC-II building opened in 2003, further solidifying the laboratory as a global leader in isotope science.
-The laser ion source would come online shortly after, enabling a comprehensive library of rare isotope beams for ISAC experiments.
+The ISAC II building opened in 2003, further solidifying the laboratory as a global leader in isotope science.
+The laser ion source would come online shortly after, expanding the comprehensive library of rare isotope beams available for ISAC experiments.

-2003 marked a major year for TRIUMF’s new-found focus on international collaborations, with the laboratory’s accelerator community delivering superconducting magnets to CERN for the Large Hadron Collider.
-TRIUMF also received the first CPUs for its ATLAS Tier-1 data centre — key contributions to one of the most ambitious scientific efforts of all time.
+2003 marked a major year for TRIUMF’s new-found focus on international collaborations.
+The laboratory’s accelerator community delivered superconducting magnets to CERN for the Large Hadron Collider, and the lab received the first CPUs for its ATLAS Tier-1 data centre — key contributions to one of the most ambitious scientific efforts of all time.

-In 2005, TRIUMF’s Proton Therapy Centre treats its 100th ocular melanoma patient.
+In 2005, TRIUMF’s Proton Therapy Centre treated its 100th ocular melanoma patient.

 Throughout the 2010s, a decade shaped by shifting global priorities in health, energy, and innovation, TRIUMF focused on strengthening its role as a national hub for accelerator and isotope science.
 The lab initiated the ambitious ARIEL and IAMI facilities, and expanded programs for medical isotope production and development.